 What about Baby Snakes?

-Femurs of snakes, as per a study published in the journal Current Biology, snake embryos develop limbs when they are just a few days old.
+According to a study in Current Biology, snake embryos develop limb buds within days.
 A femur, tibia, and fibula were observed to begin development in embryos of pythons even in such a short period.

 Can we call Lizards Snakes without Legs?